 Researching Laughlin Hall

-A couple of years ago, one of John's friends, the late Bernie Markwell, sent us some notes about meeting John for the first time four decades ago in Chicago.
+A couple of years ago, one of John Bellairs's friends, the late Bernie Markwell, sent us some notes about meeting John for the first time four decades ago in Chicago.
 His notes were somewhat sparse and he indicated he would send more.
-He never did, he never will, and so we're sort of stuck with what we have.
+He never did, he never will, and so we're stuck with what we have.

-That brings us to today, when we tried the Internet again.
+That brings us to today, when we tried looking online again.
 We found a brief mention of Laughlin Hall at a site belonging to the University of Chicago Graduate School of Business.
-It says, "...decades ago, Laughlin Hall, a small house on the corner of 55th Street and Blackstone Avenue, was totally dedicated to business students."
+It reads, "...decades ago, Laughlin Hall, a small house on the corner of 55th Street and Blackstone Avenue, was totally dedicated to business students."

-We were going to originally ask whether anyone knew of Laughlin Hall or if it really existed.
-But that’s all changed now.
+We were going to ask whether anyone knew of Laughlin Hall or if it really existed.
+That’s changed now.
 It exists.
 Or, rather, it did.
 Now to try and figure out how it fits into Bernie’s story.

 I happened to stumble into this message through the mention of Hyde Park.
 I'm shocked the U of C has such inadequate records of its own real estate history since they owned that building for decades.
 It's not on campus though.
 And it was NOT a small house; it was an old residential hotel/apartment building.
 Most of these buildings were referred to by the name of the original hotel there (Broadview, Shoreland, etc.) so I assume Laughlin was the name when it was a commercial enterprise.
 The university had bought up a bunch of them to house grad students.
 Laughlin had small private rooms as I recall.
 I remember it as a place for Law School students in the 1970s and early 1980s, but I haven't thought of it for years, so I could be misremembering.
 The university did not maintain these buildings, letting them slowly decay and then demolishing them.
 The lot was sold and was turned into two large townhouses.
 Laughlin was a gloomy place, squeezed between the massive shadow of the IM Pei building University Apartments to the north separated by a narrow two lanes of street and a large courtyard apartment building to the south on Blackstone.